monguri/CCDK/docs/Setup.en.md

 bash$ ./ssv
 </pre>

-If the `LD_LIBRARY_PATH` has not been set, the following error may occur indicating that hiredis cannot be found.
+If the 'LD_LIBRARY_PATH' has not been set, the following error may occur indicating that hiredis cannot be found.

 <pre>
 ./ssv: error while loading shared libraries: libhiredis.so.0.12: cannot open shared object file: No such file or directory